-- four regions had expenses where a special expense form should have been filled out but was not; - five regions had expenses with food reimbursements for more than the maximum allowed amount:

-- four regions had expenses with no supporting documentation; - one region had an employee reimbursement that was not submitted timely for payment; and - one region paid two expenses twice in error.
-The region was refunded the money for one of the expenses, but the second one has not yet been completely reimbursed.
+- four regions had expenses where a special expense form should have been filled out but was not; - two regions had expenses with no supporting documentation; - one region had an expense reimbursement where the incorrect mileage rate was used; - one region had an expense reimbursement that included an alcoholic beverage; and - one region paid an expense twice in error.
+The region was eventually refunded the money.